 - Aftermarket changes made to the electrical system can result in electrical and fire hazards.
 Never add appliances, features or other unapproved changes to the electrical system without the assistance of a qualified technician. - Electricity can pose a hazard if you do not understand how the electrical system works.
-Only qualified electrical technicians should service the electrical system and make changes to it in any way. - Install a surge protector in the supplying 120V AC outlet before plugging in your shore power cord to protect your camper's electrical system from damage caused by power surges. - ALWAYS disconnect electrical power at the source when you work with the electrical system. - Remove rings, wristbands or other metal objects from your person when working with the electrical system. - Before you connect your shore power cord to an external supply, test the outlet with an outlet-testing device that indicates whether reverse polarity or an open ground is present in the outlet.
+Only qualified electrical technicians should service the electrical system and make changes to it in any way. - Install a surge protector in the supplying 120V AC outlet before plugging in your shore power cord.
+This will protect your camper's electrical system from damage caused by power surges. - ALWAYS disconnect electrical power at the source when you work with the electrical system. - Remove rings, wristbands or other metal objects when working with the electrical system. - Before you connect your shore power cord to an external supply, test the outlet with an outlet-testing device that indicates whether reverse polarity or an open ground is present in the outlet.
 If the outlet- testing device indicates either of those conditions, have the outlet repaired.
 Outlet testing devices are available from your dealer or an RV/camping supply center. - ALWAYS fully extend the power cord.
-Do not coil the cord up.
-Excessive heat build-up can cause the wire coating to melt, become exposed and lead to an electrical hazard.
+Do not coil up the cord.
+Excessive heat build-up can cause the wire coating to melt, thereby becoming exposed and leading to an electrical hazard.